Professional Services

 Consultants can work for any organization that offers customized, knowledge-based services to a broad cross-section of clients.

-In America, there is a set of companies known as ‘The Big Four’.
+In America, there is a set of companies known as ‘The Big Four’ (EY, Deloitte, PwC, and KPMG).
 They are internationally known for their high level of quality expertise in the professional services and consultancy industry.
+There are many mid-sized firms as well, with standouts like Andersen and Citrin Cooperman.

 These organizations act as consultancy firms and assist other businesses, government departments, public and private organizations.
 Some of the core professional services they offer include: